 Weight shifts are when you are standing up and then shifting some (or all of your body weight) to your injured ankle.
 This exercise is done early in the rehab program to improve balance and proprioception.

 Lateral Stepping with a Cone

-Lateral stepping with a cone is when you are shifting all of your weight to your injured ankle, tapping the cone with the uninjured ankle.
+Lateral stepping with a cone is when you shift all of your weight to your injured ankle, tapping the cone with the uninjured ankle.
 After that, step with your other foot to rest.
 Weight could be added to make it more difficult as you progress with this exercise.

 If you have persistent pain or stiffness in your ankle, physical therapy can be a helpful option.
 A physical therapist will evaluate the health of your ankle and the surrounding area to determine any issues.

 Jacksonville Orthopaedic Institute has the answers for your ankle sprain, strain, or fracture.
-From world class physical therapy to the some of the top orthopedic surgeons in the country.
+From world-class physical therapy to some of the top orthopedic surgeons in the country.
 JOI has the experience to solve your ankle issues.
 Come see us!

 If you are interested in scheduling an appointment at JOI Rehab for physical therapy, go to JOIonline.net or call 904-858-7045.